kernelwernel/VMAware/README.md

 >
 > If experimental tests and public documentation/databases indicate that false positives have been resolved, we keep the changes in main and assign scores to new detections based on their effectiveness, reliability, and how they operate together with other techniques.
 >
-> Other situations (false flags, compilation errors, possible vulnerabilities, etc.) are also merged into main immediately.
+> Fixes for other cases (compilation errors, possible security vulnerabilities, etc.) are merged into main immediately.
 >
 > When the library has accumulated enough changes compared to previous versions, we publish a release and explain those changes in detail.